XL64/testing_githubCI/README.md

-A simple project to test Github-CI cross platform build
+A simple project to test Github-CI cross platform build.